 - The FONT Redesign Steering Group, Co-Chaired by Carrie Marr, Chief Executive, CEC and Tish Bruce, Executive Director, Health and Social Policy Branch, Ministry of Health.
 The Group meets quarterly and provides oversight of the project process.

 - The FONT Clinical Advisory group, Chaired by Clinical Professor Michael Nicholl, Senior Clinical Advisor, Obstetrics.
-The group meets every two months and advises on the content and delivery of the program.
+The group meets every two months and advises on the new Patient Safety education.
+This group reports to the FONT Redesign Steering Group.

 Both groups include maternity clinicians and managers, representing both metro and rural districts.